stackitcloud/stackit-cli/docs/stackit_argus_grafana_describe.md

   Get details of the Grafana configuration of an Argus instance with ID "xxx"
   $ stackit argus credentials describe --instance-id xxx

-  Get details of of the Grafana configuration of an Argus instance with ID "xxx" in a table format
+  Get details of the Grafana configuration of an Argus instance with ID "xxx" in a table format
   $ stackit argus credentials describe --instance-id xxx --output-format pretty
 ```